pcardotatgit/XDR_Workflows_and_Stuffs/readme.md

 This repository intends to gather some SecureX tutorials that help on Workflow and Integration Modules creation.

-## Start Your SecureX tenant - some "mandatory steps"
+## Start Your SecureX tenant - some "recommended or mandatory steps"

 Here are the minimum steps to go thru in order to start your SecureX tenant.
 And be ready to use SecureX Advanced Services :